Burma: Nursery Schools for internally displaced children

 In response to these circumstances, Children on the Edge helped to establish four nursery schools in the Ei Htu Hta camp to support 300 children from the most vulnerable families.

-The schedule also ensures each child can access crucial early years education, play and fun in a safe environment.
+The schedule also ensured each child can access crucial early years education, play and fun in a safe environment.
 Each nursery, situated in large bamboo buildings raised on stilts, is full of children learning basic alphabet, writing skills, and numeracy.
 They enjoy singing, story telling, playing and drawing.
 At mid morning you will find them stretched out on mats, having their morning naps in peace.

 This project has been independent since March 2013